UoL-SignalProcessingGroup/SMC-NUTS/README.md

 momentum_proposal = multivariate_normal(mean=np.zeros(target.dim), cov=np.eye(target.dim), seed=rng)
 ```

-Next we define parameters for the proposal distribution itself, by setting the target, the momentum proposal, the step_size and the random seed
+Next we define parameters for the proposal distribution itself, by setting the target, the momentum proposal to define the intial momentum of the proposal distribution, the step_size and the random seed
 ```
 forward_kernel = NUTSProposal(
     target=target,